Basic Concepts

 Inference in the Gonka network

-When someone sends a request through the Gonka API, it is processed by one of the nodes — a GPU server connected to the network.
-Current model: Qwen3-235B (235 billion parameters).
-The host-owner of this server receives GNK for each processed request.
-The more powerful the GPU, the more requests a node can process.
+When someone sends a request via the Gonka API, one of the nodes processes it - a GPU server connected to the network.
+Currently, the network supports two models: Qwen3-235B (235 billion parameters) and Kimi K2.6 from Moonshot AI, added via the DevShards mechanism in May 2026.
+The host-owner of the server receives GNK for each processed request.
+The more powerful the GPU, the more requests the node can handle.

 Why inference is the basis of GNK value